sinansevgi/Dietify/README.md

 Dietify - Calorie counting for weight management shouldn't be hard.
 Dietify helps you to keep track of your calorie intake.
 This is the api backend for the Dietify application.
 [Click here](https://github.com/sinansevgi/dietifyreact/tree/react-app) to see the frontend project.

+## Live Demo Link

+You can use [this link](https://dietify-react.netlify.app/) to access the demo version of this app.

 ## Built With

 - Ruby 3.0.2